Does Creatine Break a Fast? Simple Creatine Guide for Fasting

 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-With that said, there are some people who only consume creatine during their feeding window because there has been some animal research (not conducted on humans) pointing toward creatine having an impact on insulin.
+- Some people only consume creatine during their feeding window because there has been some animal research (not conducted on humans) pointing toward creatine impacting insulin; however, this is not a commonly held opinion.

 Will Creatine Break Your Fast?

-A creatine supplement that has no added sugars and is mixed in water will not break your fast, so therefore it can safely be consumed in the hours prior to your eating window.
+A creatine supplement that has no added sugars and is mixed in water will not break your fast, so therefore, it can safely be consumed in the hours before your eating window.

 Let’s look at some examples: